What Is The Best Airpoints Credit Card?

 Sign up bonuses are one of the main things you should look at before signing up for a platinum card.
 As our goal is to earn Airpoints, what could be better than getting a big chunk of Airpoints dollars just for signing up?

-The American Express Airpoints Platinum is offering a 300 Airpoints dollars sign up bonus once you’re approved and meet a minimum spend of $1,500 in the first 3 months (available to New Card members only).
+The American Express Airpoints Platinum is offering a 300 Airpoints dollars sign up bonus once you’re approved and meet a minimum spend of $1,500 in the first 3 months.
+The $0 annual fee AMEX Airpoints card has a $50 signup bonus. (available to New Card members only).

 Every card tends to offer some sort of bonus throughout the year, so do remember to check back periodically.